canonical/lxd/doc/api-extensions.md

 ## proxy\_nat
 This adds optimized UDP/TCP proxying.
 If the configuration allows, proxying will be done via iptables instead of proxy devices.

+## network\_nat\_order
+This introduces the `ipv4.nat.order` and `ipv6.nat.order` configuration keys for LXD bridges.
+Those keys control whether to put the LXD rules before or after any pre-existing rules in the chain.